joao-neves95/merger-js/README.md

 ﻿# merger-js
 [![npm](https://img.shields.io/npm/v/merger-js.svg)](https://www.npmjs.com/package/merger-js) [![LICENSE](https://img.shields.io/npm/l/merger-js.svg)](https://github.com/joao-neves95/merger-js/blob/master/LICENSE)

- Yet another light weight and simple cross-platform build tool for JavaScript files, with file imports, auto build capabilities, smart CLI tooling and native OS notifications.
+ Yet another light weight and simple cross-platform build tool for JavaScript files, with file imports, auto build capabilities, CLI tooling and native OS notifications.

  Because merger uses uglify-es for minification, you don't need to use any kind of transpilers in conjunction with this tool.
 You can use ES6+.

- This tool is intended for **very** small projects.
+ This tool is intended for small projects.

  **merger *does not* support circular dependencies**